 With my classic rock, Beatlemania background, you’d think I would’ve found The Beach Boys simply because it was 60s music or because you could find it in the same section of the library / same station on circa 2009 Pandora.
 Which is how I found music then.
 (Do people still use Pandora????
 Real questions!!!!)

-But in reality, I found the masterpiece that is Pet Sounds through this trippy AF YouTube video of an album by vaporwave group Blank Banshee (stylized as ฿lank ฿anshee.)
-In January 2015, I was very into vaporwave, for teh lulz, but it became sort of a serious investigation soon enough.
+But in reality, I found the masterpiece that is Pet Sounds through this trippy YouTube video of an album by vaporwave group Blank Banshee (stylized as ฿lank ฿anshee.)
+In January 2015, I was very into vaporwave, for ironic purposes only, but it became sort of a serious investigation soon enough.
 All music, even music I hate, fascinates me to a degree, and I was like, what the hell is vaporwave about?
 And the song “Purity Boys”, struck me.